EdgeProfiler: A Fast Profiling Framework for Lightweight LLMs on Edge Using Analytical Model: Introduction

 In this paper, we introduce EdgeProfiler, a fast profiling framework designed to systematically evaluate the performance of lightweight LLMs in resource-constrained environments.
-The findings indicate that aggressive quantization significantly reduces the memory and computational requirements of lightweight LLMs, enabling practical deployment on resource-constrained edge devices.
-The slight impact on model accuracy is outweighed by improvements in memory efficiency and faster inference speeds.
-Reduced energy consumption from low-bit precision enhances feasibility for power-limited environments, such as mobile devices and microcontrollers.
-Careful quantization strategies and efficient hardware utilization bridge the gap between LLM capabilities and the limitations of edge systems, paving the way for broader and more practical applications.
+It shows that aggressive quantization makes lightweight LLMs practical for edge deployment by reducing memory, computation, and energy costs with only minor accuracy trade-offs.
 The main contributions of this paper are as follows: \begin{itemize} \item We introduce EdgeProfiler, a fast profiling framework for lightweight LLMs on edge devices. \item Systematic evaluation of quantization and low-bit implementations to address memory and power constraints. \item Analysis of strategies to enable LLM inference on microcontrollers and low-power edge platforms. \item Comprehensive review of recent research and experimental results on deploying LLMs in hardware-constrained environments. \end{itemize}

-The structure of the paper is as follows: Section~\ref{sec:background} presents a technical overview that highlights essential techniques applied to AI models for improving application-specific adaptations.
-Section~\ref{sec:method} provides a detailed functional overview of the EdgeProfiler framework and the specific techniques employed in this study.
-Section~\ref{sec:eval} discusses the evaluation results, while Section~\ref{sec:literature} offers a review of related work.
-Finally, Section~\ref{sec:conclusion} summarizes the key insights and conclusions from the study.